prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 ## What's problematic with that interface design

-The above interface isn't wrong, but it has some problems with it.
+The above API isn't wrong, but it has some problems with it.
 - Testing becomes a problem, if you have more of those functions, your project will have a lot of stray files which are filled with different test cases.

-- The function signature doesn't signify, it needs a file and not some random string.
+- The function signature doesn't convey it needs a file and not some random string.
 Arguably, it would be just made as `findCharInFile(File file, char c)` but it's a generalized perspective with all the languages.